Wakefield Westgate railway station: Early history

 During 1856, the first Westgate station opened; this was shortly after the spur line from the town's first station, Wakefield Kirkgate, was built.
-Its southern side was built for the Bradford, Wakefield and Leeds Railway (GNR) on part of the private estate belonging to wealthy cloth merchant John Milnes; his mid-18th century mansion was partially demolished and its remains were incorporated into the station.
+Its southern side was built for the Bradford, Wakefield and Leeds Railway, which was operated by the Great Northern Railway (GNR) on part of the private estate belonging to wealthy cloth merchant John Milnes; his mid-18th century mansion was partially demolished and its remains were incorporated into the station.

 The station was used for ten years before further developments necessitated its demolition and rebuilding.
 No traces remain of the original station as the site was levelled and premises for Wakefield School were built on the site.
 The school has since been demolished.

-A new station opened on the opposite side of Westgate in 1867.
-It was constructed for the GNR, the Manchester, Sheffield & Lincolnshire and the Lancashire & Yorkshire Railways on the main line from Leeds to Doncaster, which approached Westgate from the north on an embankment before passing through the station and over the bridge in Westgate, at the start of a 95-arch viaduct.
+A new station opened on the opposite side of Westgate in 1867, having been authorised by the West Riding and Grimsby Railway Act 1864 (27 & 28 Vict. c. xci).
+It was constructed for the GNR, the Manchester, Sheffield and Lincolnshire Railway and the Lancashire and Yorkshire Railway on the main line from Leeds to Doncaster, which approached Westgate from the north on an embankment before passing through the station and over the bridge in Westgate, at the start of a 99-arch viaduct.
 The station was designed by Leeds engineer, J. B. Fraser.
 Built at a cost of £60,000, it was described by a local newspaper as "one of the most perfect stations in England – special care in designing the works having been taken…in order that every facility might be given for the easy and expeditious working of the goods and passenger traffic."
 A prominent feature was a turreted tower, which, as a result of lobbying by the Wakefield Tradesmen's Association, was converted into a four-faced clock tower in June 1880.
 The clock's mechanism was designed by the horologist and lawyer Sir Edmund Beckett and made by Potts of Leeds.